hongyuanlei/aws-architecture/aws-vpc.md

 - 10.0.0.3: Reserved by AWS for future use.
 - 10.0.0.255: Network broadcast address.
 We do not support broadcast in a VPC, therefore we reserve this address.

-After creating an Amazon VPC, you can add one or more subnets in each Availability Zone. **Subnets reside within one Availabiltiy Zone and cannot span zones.**
+After creating an Amazon VPC, you can add one or more subnets in each Availability Zone. **Subnets reside within one Availability Zone and cannot span zones.**

 Subnets can be classified as public, private, or VPN-only.
 - A public subnet is one in which the associated route table directs the subnet's traffic to the Amazon VPC's IGW.